 A relatively small number of customers has accounted for a significant portion of our revenues in any particular period.
-In the three months ended March 29, 2003, four customers accounted for 73.7% of our revenues.
-In fiscal 2002, four customers accounted for 77.2% of our revenues.
-Our ten largest customers accounted for 98.9% of our revenues in the three months ended March 29, 2003, 97.4% of our revenues in fiscal 2002, and 97.8% in fiscal 2001.
+In the nine months ended September 28, 2002, four customers accounted for 78.2% of our revenues.
+In fiscal 2001, four customers accounted for 75.1% of our revenues.
+Our ten largest customers accounted for 97.8% of our revenues in the nine months ended September 28, 2002 and in fiscal 2001.
 We anticipate that sales of our products to a relatively small number of customers will continue to account for a significant portion of our revenues.
 The cancellation or deferral of even a small number of purchases of our products could cause our revenues to decline in any particular quarter.
 A number of factors could cause customers to cancel or defer orders, including manufacturing delays, interruptions to our customers' operations due to fire, natural disasters or other events or a downturn in the semiconductor industry.
 Our agreements with our customers do not contain minimum purchase commitments, and our customers could cease purchasing our products with short or no notice to us or fail to pay all or part of an invoice.
 In some situations, our customers might be able to cancel orders without a significant penalty.
 In addition, the continuing trend toward consolidation in the semiconductor industry, particularly among manufacturers of DRAMs, could reduce our customer base and lead to lost or delayed sales and reduced demand for our wafer probe cards.
 Industry consolidation also could result in pricing pressures as larger DRAM manufacturers could have sufficient bargaining power to demand reduced prices and favorable nonstandard terms.
-Additionally, certain customers may not want to rely entirely or substantially on a single wafer probe card supplier and, as a result, such customers could reduce their purchases of our wafer probe cards.